Skip to content

 Recommended by: Kat, Wandering Bird

 If you’re looking for somewhere unique to visit by the coast, you need to add the Minack Theatre to your Cornwall itinerary.
-This incredible place is unlike anywhere else we’ve ever been: an open-air theatre carved into the cliff.
+This incredible place is unlike anywhere else: an open-air theatre carved into the cliff.

 Created on private land by a wealthy family, this theatre regularly puts on shows and plays, which are incredible to watch against the backdrop of the Cornish cliffs.
-When shows aren’t scheduled, you can walk around the theatre and seating, have a picnic, take advantage of the cafe and enjoy the views.
+When shows aren’t scheduled, you can walk around the theatre and explore the small museum to learn more about how it was built.
+Or, take advantage of the cafe and enjoy the views.

-Word of warning – there is parking next to the theatre but it’s not large.
-Get there early unless you want a long walk up a very steep hill!
+Top Tip: the carpark at the theatre is not very large.
+Arrive early unless you want a long walk up a very steep hill!

 RECOMMENDED TOUR: Devon and Cornwall 5 Day Small Group Tour